-John Powers has represented the interests of catastrophically injured individuals for more than 45 years.
-For 30 consecutive years, he has been selected by a nationwide vote as one of "The Best Lawyers in America" for his representation of plaintiffs in three separate areas of practice: “medical malpractice law”; “product liability litigation”; and “personal injury litigation”.
+John Powers has represented the interests of catastrophically injured individuals for nearly 50 years.
+For more than 30 consecutive years, he has been selected by a nationwide vote as one of "The Best Lawyers in America" for his representation of plaintiffs in three separate areas of practice: “medical malpractice law”; “product liability litigation”; and “personal injury litigation”.
 In 2013, John was named “Lawyer of the Year” by Best Lawyers in America in the field of medical malpractice law - Plaintiffs.

 His firm, Powers & Santola, has repeatedly been selected by US News and World Report as one of the “Best Law Firms in America” for its representation of plaintiffs in medical malpractice, product liability and personal injury cases.

 A graduate of the University of Notre Dame and Albany Law School, John is a nationally-recognized authority on the medical and legal aspects of catastrophic injury.
 He is the Co-Founder and a former President of the New York State Academy of Trial Lawyers; a former President of the New York State Trial Lawyers Association; a former President of the Capital District Trial Lawyers Association; a former Chair of the Trial Lawyers Section of the New York State Bar Association and served as a member of the House of Delegates of the New York State Bar Association.